-It is code named after Thomas Hunt Morgan, a biologist and geneticist known for his extensive research on the drosophila melanogaster (common fruit fly).
-He found that two very average looking flies could, through propagation of latent genes, spawn many unusually looking offspring.
+It is codenamed after Thomas Hunt Morgan, a biologist and geneticist known for his extensive research on the Drosophila melanogaster (common fruit fly).
+He found that two very average looking flies could, through the propagation of latent genes, spawn many unusually looking offspring.
 This is exactly what Morgan aspires to be.
-The unusually looking offspring of the RepRAPs before it, drawing from the best of what is currently available, but presenting it in a fresh efficient way.
+The unusually looking offspring of the RepRAPs before it, drawing from the best of what is currently available but presenting it in a fresh efficient way.

 2013 is the birth year of Morgan.
 And what a Year.

-2015 will see the Morgan factory at H4H finally put into commission, Laser-cut versions, and of course the new concept, Lilian Morgan.
+2015 saw the Morgan factory at H4H finally put into commission.
+Laser-cut versions, and of course the new concept, Lilian Morgan.